-Nearly all issues of SE1 Community Newspaper can be viewed on the Internet Archive – the missing ones may be added soon.
-Compiled by Chris Scales at Southwark Archives.
+Nearly all issues of SE1 Community Newspaper can be viewed on the Internet Archive, compiled by Chris Scales at Southwark Archives.
 An original bound set of SE1 issues is available to view at the local history library located with John Harvard Library, 211 Borough High Street, SE1 1JA.

 The National Archives Discovery database has the cataloguing details of photographs from SE1 Community Newspaper that are held in Southwark Archives.